 Most employees in California are entitled to paid rest periods during the workday.
 They are also entitled to an unpaid meal period, although in some circumstances employees must be paid for their meal periods.
 When employers fail to comply with California law regarding meal and rest breaks, employees are entitled to a remedy.

-The Cooper Law Firm helps employees recover compensation when their employers have violated state or federal employment laws, including laws that govern meal and rest breaks.
+California employment attorneys help employees recover compensation when their employers have violated state or federal employment laws, including laws that govern meal and rest breaks.
 If you believe you have been victimized by an employer’s illegal actions, contact The Cooper Law Firm to request a review of your case.